 To begin using the Employee Discount program today, simply register as follows:

 - Enter any email domain and passcode INTELRETIREE (case sensitive)

 - Passcode validations occurs

-- Enter first name, last name, home zip code
+- Enter first name, last name, accept the policies and click ‘Confirm’

-For the Global Retirees, the registration steps are the same but no home zip code field.
+For the Global Retirees, the registration steps are the same.

-Bookmark this link: landing page for discount shopping and services.
+Bookmark the landing page for discount shopping and services.